 Post-operative care is very important.
 Unnecessary pain and the complications of infection and swelling may be minimized if the instructions are followed carefully.
-Sometimes the after effects of surgery are quite minimal, so not all these instructions may apply.
+Sometimes the after-effects of surgery are quite minimal, so not all these instructions may apply.
 Common sense will often dictate what you should do.
 However, when in doubt, follow these guidelines or call our office any time for clarification.

-Nasal surgery is common surgery that not only can give a great cosmetic outcome but also can improve nasal breathing.
+Nasal surgery is a common surgery that not only can give a great cosmetic outcome but also can improve nasal breathing.
 The success of the surgery lies in the hands of the patient as well as the surgeon.
 The best surgeon on earth will not obtain satisfactory results if the patients do not properly care for themselves after surgery.
-In order to take advantage of all the positive changes associated with the nasal surgery the patient must pay close attention to the recovery process.
+In order to take advantage of all the positive changes associated with the nasal surgery, the patient must pay close attention to the recovery process.

 Immediately Following Surgery: